 Use our set of best practices and start optimizing the keyword search from day one of adopting Pics.io DAM.

 Tip #1.
 Keep the balance between too many and few keywords

 There is no need to use 50 tags per image in your keyword strategy, but in most cases one tag won’t be helpful either.
 Try to get advantages from AI technology, usually offered by advanced DAM software, to make it work.
-AI allows a user to add a list of keywords automatically and then refine them manually to get rid of the irrelevant tags in case of necessity.
+AI lets you add a list of keywords automatically and then edit them by hand to get rid of the irrelevant tags.

 Also, following the 5Ws rule will help you strike a balance between too many and too few keywords.
 When assigning assets, focus on: